taratyoung/WorkoutLog/README.md

 # WD-workoutLog

-## Please see below for images of endpoint & tokens, etc.
+## Please see below for screenshots of endpoint & tokens, etc.

 ### Endpoints: